ValerioGc/laravel-base-crud/README.md

-# laravel-model-controller
+# laravel-base-crud

-> _Reproduction of a web-page that information about movies using Laravel and VueJs_
+> _Reproduction of a web-page that display information about comics with CRUD_

 <br />